-Continuing students: for Priority Enrollment, see the Russian instructor during office hours.
-See the Language Program website: http://language.ucsc.edu for office hours/location.
+No placement exam is required for entry into Russian 1.
+Continuing students: for Priority Enrollment, see Russian instructor during office hours for placement into level 4.
+See Languages and Applied Linguistics web site: http://language.ucsc.edu for office hours and location.